 Here is most of Chapter One.
 Any more would be a spoiler, and I don't want to give away any surprises !

 If you feel like it, I'd welcome your critiques and suggestions.
 Thanks for your continuing support and encouragement!.

 UPDATE: June 3, 2018.
 It's finished!!!!!
 Well, I think I've written the final chapter, anyway.
 There is much editing to do.
 However I hope to have it ready for the printer by August, Now, if only I could come up with a title!

 He avoided the main route and approached the Lawson family’s home through the woods behind it.
-Most of the villagers had already gathered inside for a special occasion.
+Most of the villagers had already gathered inside for the special occasion.
 He had come for the same event, but with a different purpose: he would wait on the outside.

 He ducked back behind the tree as the familiar, red face of his neighbour, Jim Whylie, leaned out the window scanning the surrounding bushes.
 “Who’s out there?” he shouted, shaking a fist.
 “You’ll pay for this!”

 Quick!
 He only had a moment to crouch down and half-run, half-crawl into the bush and get as far away as he could before the others, now pouring out the front door, could spot him and give chase.
 He was fast on his feet and with a bit of a head start, he knew he could outrun any of the others.
-Even if one or two came after him on horseback, he knew the paths and trails where a horse couldn’t get through.
+Even if one or two came after him on horseback, he knew the paths and trails where a horse couldn’t get through the underbrush.